cjdbarlow/Part-One/end-tidal_co2.md

 * Failure of equipment
 These can be overcome by use of **double-beam capnometer**.
 This uses a reference chamber which contains CO<sub>2</sub>-free air, and the same emitter-detector system.
-All absorption from this system must occur due to artifact (as no CO<sub>2</sub> is present).
-The artifactual component is then subtracted from the value detected in the main chamber.
+All absorption from this system must occur due to artefact (as no CO<sub>2</sub> is present).
+The artefactual component is then subtracted from the value detected in the main chamber.
 This corrects for:
     * Variable amount of infrared radiation released
     * Variable sensitivity of the detector
     * Variable efficacy of the crystal window and lens system